teemuniskanen/docs/docs/api/fhir/resources.md

-# FHIR resources in EBMeDS
+# FHIR resources in EBMEDS

 ## SelfCareQuestionnaire